Meet the Head Physicians for the Cincinnati Bengals and FC Cincinnati

 Comprehensive Treatment for the Cincinnati Bengals

 Marc Galloway, MD, serves as the head team physician and medical director for the Cincinnati Bengals.
-For the last ten years, he has been responsible for overseeing the medical care of the players ranging from the evaluation of injury through treatment including surgery, when needed, and rehabilitation.
+For the last 11 years, he has been responsible for overseeing the medical care of the players ranging from the evaluation of injury through treatment including surgery, when needed, and rehabilitation.
 Dr. Galloway is also involved in evaluating and establishing the medical profiles of potential team players, from college athletes to free agents.

-As part of the National Football League physician society, Dr. Galloway is very active in generating and implementing best practices regarding protocols on medical concerns ranging from concussions, heat illness and even to this season’s COVID-19 concerns.
+As part of the National Football League Physician Society, Dr. Galloway is very active in generating and implementing best practices regarding protocols on medical concerns ranging from concussions, heat illness and even to this season’s COVID-19 concerns.

-Dr. Galloway works with a large medical team that encompasses a variety of specialties including internal medicine, emergency and neurology, among others, to provide comprehensive care to the Bengals.
+Dr. Galloway works with a large medical team that encompasses a variety of specialties, including internal medicine, emergency and neurology, among others, to provide comprehensive care to the Bengals.
 Before, after and during the game, they all work together on medical issues that arise.

 “I really enjoy the interactions between the players and the teamwork of the training and medical staff,” Dr. Galloway shares.
 “There is a strong sense of camaraderie and achieving the goal.
 Helping someone meet their potential is very rewarding.”